Hats-Protocol/hat-wearing-eligibility/README.md

 3. To install dependencies, run `forge install`
 4. To compile the contracts, run `forge build`
 5. To test, run `forge test`

-### IR-Optimized Builds

-This repo also supports contracts compiled via IR.
-Since compiling all contracts via IR would slow down testing workflows, we only want to do this for our target contract(s), not anything in this `test` or `script` stack.
-We accomplish this by pre-compiled the target contract(s) and then loading the pre-compiled artifacts in the test suite.

-First, we compile the target contract(s) via IR by running`FOUNDRY_PROFILE=optimized forge build` (ensuring that FOUNDRY_PROFILE is not in our .env file)

-Next, ensure that tests are using the `DeployOptimized` script, and run `forge test` as normal.

-See the wonderful [Seaport repo](https://github.com/ProjectOpenSea/seaport/blob/main/README.md#foundry-tests) for more details and options for this approach.